 Consulting is a somewhat cyclical industry.
 The years 2008-09 marked a challenging period throughout the world of business, in light of the global economic slowdown and shrinking corporate budgets.
-In general, major consulting companies, including leading firms in management consulting and HR consulting, along with other advisories such as accounting firms, found themselves with substantial drops in business during 2009, in many cases 5% to 10%.
-Some companies cut their employee rosters and/or restrained hiring.
+In general, major consulting companies, including leading firms in management consulting and HR consulting, along with other advisories such as accounting firms, found themselves with substantial drops in business during 2009.
 India’s largest outsourced business and technology consulting firms were complaining that clients were delaying or cancelling projects as 2009 began.

-However, as of late 2009 and into 2012, corporate profits in general grew dramatically, meaning that executives are more willing to authorize new consulting projects as long as they see the potential for a good return on the cost.
-During 2010-12, for example, India’s leading consultancies enjoyed substantial growth in employee count and revenues, as did most of the global consulting firms based in the U.S. and EU.
+However, in recent years, corporate profits in general grew dramatically, meaning that executives are now more willing to authorize new consulting projects as long as they see the potential for a good return on the cost.
+For example, India’s leading consultancies have enjoyed substantial growth in employee count and revenues, as did most of the global consulting firms based in the U.S. and EU.

 Positive factors for the consulting industry over the mid-term:

 1) Continued growth in health care expenditures and significant changes in health care coverage are creating demand for consulting projects.
 This includes a focus on digital health records and a dramatic need for greater efficiency and cost control.

 2) Consultancies that focus on projects that clearly reduce business costs and enhance operating profits in a reasonably short period of time will find a ripe corporate market (such as consultants who focus on cash flow enhancement, supply chain efficiency and manufacturing efficiency).